The Artist

 Shalford, Guildford, Surrey.

-Carole’s artwork can be found gracing the walls of many collectors, privately and in galleries, around Europe and the UK.
+Her work can be found gracing the walls of many collectors, privately and in galleries, around Europe and the UK.